reinderien/pianotuner/journal.md

 useful for backlighting.
 On the next DigiKey order I'll be switching to high- brightness amber LEDs from Cree.
-Looking at the gauge interior again, it does look like a LED mounted at the inner rear of the gauge would need an eyeballed 30 degrees to either side, or 60 degres total, without some other diffusion scheme.
+Looking at the gauge interior again, it does look like a LED mounted at the inner rear of the gauge would need an eyeballed 30 degrees to either side, or 60 degrees total, without some other diffusion scheme.

 ### December 12, 2020